Healthy Habits for Losing Weight

 Exercise matters for cardiovascular health, mood, muscle retention, and metabolism.
 But it’s a poor primary lever for weight loss in isolation.
 A 45-minute run burns roughly what’s in a medium order of fries.
 Focus on movement as a non-negotiable part of your day walking, strength training, whatever you’ll actually do but don’t let it become the reason you’re not changing your eating.

-Healthier Eating Habits to Lose Weight Without Feeling Deprived
+Healthier Eating Habits to Lose Weight Naturally

 The word “diet” carries so much psychological baggage that it undermines the effort before it starts.
 Reframing the goal as building good eating habits for weight loss rather than restricting everything you enjoy changes how sustainable the effort feels.